New Zealand’s Weird and Wonderful Wildlife

 8. Little Blue Penguins

 Little blue penguins are not completely unique to New Zealand, but New Zealand sure has the most amount waddling on the coastlines and off-shore islands.
-Check out places to spot them here.
+Check out places to spot little blue penguins here.

 9. New Zealand Fur Seal